LEM Building Surveying Ltd.

 Frequently Asked Questions

-Most inspections take between 2 to 4 hours, depending on the size and condition of the property.
-Reports are typically issued within 3–5 working days.
+Most inspections take 2–4 hours, depending on size and condition.
+Reports are typically delivered within 3–5 working days.

-If you're seeing any signs of moisture, musty smells, or mould—even in new-builds—it’s wise to get a targeted damp and timber inspection.
+If you see any signs of moisture, musty smells, or mould—even in new homes—it’s wise to get a targeted damp & timber inspection.

 Yes.
 All surveys follow the latest RICS Home Survey Standard to ensure accuracy, transparency, and consistency across every report.

-We serve clients across Deeside, Chester, Flintshire, Wrexham, Cheshire and surrounding parts of North Wales and the North West.
+We serve Deeside, Chester, Flintshire, Wrexham, Cheshire and surrounding parts of North Wales & the North West.

 Buyer Advice